bright/new-www/src/mdData/blog/2021-01-08-branding-flavoring.md

 ### Introduction

-TypeScript's language mainly uses structural typing.
+TypeScript language mainly uses structural typing.
 In structural typing, an element is considered to be compatible with another if, for each feature within the second element's type, a corresponding and identical feature exists in the first element's type.
 Sometimes this behaviour may allow us to write erroneous code.

 ### Example

-Let's imagine a function which calculates candy pricePerUnit based on their weight and pricePerUnit per unit:
+Let's imagine a function which calculates candy price based on their weight and pricePerUnit per unit:

 ```typescript
 // Create a type for our candy